muses-code-js/express-workshop-2/_steps/step09.md

 This format is called JSON (sounds like Jason) and it stands for Javascript Object Notation.

-JSON is a way of describing Javascript objects as text independantly of Javascript code.
-Javascript provides both a way to create JSON versions of your objects, and to take JSON text and turn it into objects.
-This makes it really easy to do things like send data between programs or it to disk (and read it back).
+JSON is a way of describing Javascript objects as text independently of Javascript code.
+Javascript provides both a way to create JSON versions of your objects, and a way to take JSON text and turn it into objects.
+This makes it really easy to do things like send data between programs or write it to disk (and read it back).
 You have already used it twice without realising it, both `/get-posts` and `/create-post` send JSON data.
-Your project's `package.json` file is in JSON format too also.
+Your project's `package.json` file is in JSON format too.

-JSON is supported by many other programming languages and has become a defacto way to send data between programs on the internet.
+JSON is supported by many other programming languages and has become a common way to send data between programs on the internet.

 There are only a few simple rules in JSON:
- * `{` & `}` indicate the start and end of an object.
+ * `{` and `}` indicate the start and end of an object.
- * `[` & `]` indicate an array (list) of values where each value is separated by a comma
+ * `[` and `]` indicate an array (list) of values where each value is separated by a comma
  * Objects have a comma-separated list of properties with the format: `"name": value`
  * A value can be a string, number, array or object.
  * If a value is a string it must be enclosed by `"` characters.